 1. BOOK BASED SUMMER READING ACTIVITY CALENDARS

 Enjoy minimal prep and low-stress activities with your little ones this summer.
 Each week there is a new summer theme to enjoy.
-Four books are featured on the topic and five different activities to do together.
+Three to five books are featured on the topic and five different activities to do together.
 Everything is provided in a monthly calendar format.
-There are also other printable resources included all for just $3.
+The printable resources included are just $2.
 Click here for all the details: BOOK BASED SUMMER READING ACTIVITY CALENDARS

 3. LIBRARY ADVENTURE CHALLENGES